Berlin0610/Awesome-Generative-Face-Video-Coding/Software/Readme.md

 ## Anchor Comparison (VTM 22.2)

 VTM 22.2 is used and the test is conducted under low-delay B (LDB) configuration.
 And we provide the batch execution code to encode these sequences and obtain the coresponding rate-distortion performance.
-The code can be seen in folder `VVC_anchor`.
+The codes can be seen in folder `VVC_anchor`.
+You can execute `RUN_Encode.py` and `RUN_Decode.py`.